symmetryinvestments/concurrency/README.md

 - `withChild`.
 Creates an ordering of stop triggers between the parent and the child.
 When the resulting Sender's `StopToken` is triggered, the parent's is only triggered after the child has completed.
 This creates certainty of child operations having ran cleanup code before the parent is triggered.

+- `onTermination`.
+Invokes the supplied callable on any termination of the underlying `Sender`.

 ## Streams

 A Stream has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.